 L is for lusail

-One of Most iconic buildings in Doha, designed by I.M.
+One of the most iconic buildings in Doha.
+The Museum of Islamic Art was designed by I.M.
 Pei.
-It has a great collection comprising of jewelry, astrolabes and carpets amongst others and home to great temporary exhibitions such as the recent Treasures of China exhibition containing five terra-cotta army.
+It has a great collection of Islamic Art comprising of jewelry, astrolabes and carpets amongst others and home to great temporary exhibitions such as the recent Treasures of China exhibition containing five terra-cotta army.

 The park is also a beautiful place to go for a walk and has the cafe with the best views in Doha.